lerkab/lerkab/README.md

-    💻 Business Analyst with more than 2 years of commertial experience in Russian IT company 👨🏻‍🎓 Graduate of the Master's degree program of the Higher School of Economics in Business Analytics 🧠 Proficient in time management
+    💻 Business Analyst with more than 2 years of commertial experience in Russian IT company 👨🏻‍🎓 Master of the Higher School of Economics in Business Analytics 🧠 Proficient in time management